What is Performance Marketing?

 However, native advertising goes one step further than traditional advertorial content by consciously mimicking the specific voice and design of the media channel in which it appears.
 Native ads can appear in social media platforms such as Facebook and Instagram.
 In these performance marketing platform cases, the design and content appears to be a typical social posting and blends seamlessly into a user’s feed.

 Despite such callouts, sponsored content can be a very effective way to reach consumers when the content is compelling to the same audience as the publisher.
-It also can appear more trustworthy than conventional marketing content, especially if the publisher is considered trustworthy and vets such content to ensure it’s of educational interest to its audience and that it is not too obviously pitching a product or service.
+It can also appear more trustworthy than conventional marketing content, especially if the publisher is considered trustworthy and vets such content to ensure it’s of educational interest to its audience and that it’s not too obviously pitching a product or service.